Let’s talk about the meat protein part of the kidney stone diet—it has always confused people, so let’s see if I can clear this up.

 Perfect kidney stone storm!

-This is why I say to eat various foods daily and in NORMAL portions.
-Don’t eat the same foods in large amounts because it is the latest “superfood.”
+This is why I say to eat various foods daily and in normal portions.
+Don’t eat the same foods in large amounts because they are the latest “superfood.”
 All produce is a superfood (spinach, not so much for stoners).
 Don’t fall for the marketing bulldoo.

-How do plant-based people get their protein and not go over their daily oxalate level?
+How do plant-based people get protein and not exceed their daily oxalate level?

 A common and understandable concern for my vegan and veggie patients is the prospect of HAVING to eat meat to lower oxalate levels.
-Not to worry, it’s possible to lower oxalate while maintaining a meat-free lifestyle.
+Not to worry, lowering oxalate while maintaining a meat-free lifestyle is possible.

 How much TOTAL protein do you need each day?